-Each TEAL Assessment task has a unique criteria sheet showing four levels of accomplishment across the domains of the EAL Developmental Continuum.
-The EAL Developmental Continuum is organised in the same Stages as the EAL Companion to AusVELS, and contains more detailed information about each Stage, including more detailed performance indicators, and examples of language use.
-It is organised in four columns, around different aspects of language:
+Each TEAL assessment task has a unique criteria sheet showing four levels of accomplishment across the domains of the EAL Developmental Continuum.
+The EAL Developmental Continuum is based on the same stages as the EAL Companion to AusVELS, but it contains more detailed information about each stage, including more detailed performance indicators and examples of language use.
+It is organised around four main aspects of language:

 - Cultural conventions

 - Linguistic structures and features: Text structure, Grammatical features, Vocabulary, Phonology